Account

 Outside of government employment, and Massachusetts and Rhode Island, unless an employer has affirmatively agreed to pay overtime or double time for all hours worked on holidays, then this is entirely up to the employer.
 In the states that require holiday pay, or premium pay as it is sometimes called, qualified employers in Rhode Island are required to pay time and a half, while those qualified employers in Massachusetts must pay a 20% premium, or 1.2 times the rate.

-It is important to note, however, that if an hourly employee works more than a 40-hour week as a result of the holiday, then federal and state overtime laws will likely apply.
+It is important to note, however, that when an hourly employee works more than a 40-hour week as a result of the holiday, federal and state overtime laws will likely apply.
 Alaska, California, Colorado, Nevada, and Oregon have additional overtime pay laws that apply to the number of hours worked in a single day.

 California is the only state that requires double time in certain situations.
 Double time is required when an employee works more than 12 hours in a day or works more than 8 hours on their seventh consecutive day of work.